Skip to main content

 Practical Tips for Local Business Social Media

-Partner with other local businesses.
-Cross-promote with complementary businesses.
-The gym promotes the smoothie shop.
+3. Partner with other local businesses.
+Cross-promote with complementary shops.
+The gym promotes the smoothie bar.
 The bookstore promotes the coffee shop.
-Everyone wins.
+Everyone wins, and nobody pays for the reach.

-Track what brings customers in.
-Ask new customers how they found you and track the data.
-This tells you which social media efforts are actually driving foot traffic.
-Analytics are just as important for local businesses as for global brands.
+4. Track what actually brings customers in.
+Ask new customers how they found you and write it down.
+That's the only way to learn which of your social efforts drive real foot traffic.
+Analytics matter just as much for a corner store as for a global brand.

 The Local Business Advantage